header logo

 French football legend - C. Makelele

-But not just anyone could play the role of Makelele.
-The French midfielder wasn't the most talented when in possession.
-Nor did he possess remarkable muscles or defensive traits.
-He simply was in the right place at the right time: in fact, it was extraordinary to see him sitting among the Galacticos in midfield and shadowing them.
+However, not just anyone could fulfill the role of Makelele.
+The French midfielder wasn't the most technically gifted player on the ball.
+Nor did he possess exceptional physical strength or imposing defensive attributes.
+He was simply always in the right place at the right time.
+It was extraordinary to see him holding his own among the Galacticos in midfield, seamlessly covering for them.

-9/ Philipp Lahm - Most influential soccer players
+9. Philipp Lahm - One of the most influential soccer players

-Fame, they say, is the mother of invention - but in the case of Pep Guardiola, innovation often comes from having all the necessary parts and just assembling them in a way never before done.
-Inverting full-backs.
-During his time at Bayern Munich, Guardiola realized his smartest player was a full-back, capable of playing on either flank.
+Fame, they say, is the mother of invention.
+However, in the case of Pep Guardiola, innovation often comes from having all the necessary pieces and assembling them in a way never seen before.
+One such innovation was inverting full-backs.
+During his time at Bayern Munich, Guardiola realized that one of his most intelligent players was a full-back—Philipp Lahm—who could seamlessly operate on either flank and even in midfield.

 Lahm has not received a single red card throughout his career